jnozzi/cocoadev.com/markdown/PostNotificationWhenSliderEndEditing.md

 }

 In order to use this you need to set your slider's cell somewhere early on.
-You use -General/[NSControl setCell:] to do that.
+You use -[NSControl setCell:] to do that.

 Another approach, one I would be more likely to use, would be to send a special message, like a delegate message, to the cell's target.
 This target is the same object that is notified when the value changes in general, and is often interested in both intermediate and final results.
 So rather than post a notification, I would see if the target responds to my special selector, and send the message if true.
 I'll leave that variant as an exercise...

--- General/MikeTrent
+-- MikeTrent